MilanFIN/speedsigndetector/README.md

 # speedsigndetector

-wip machine vision project detect and classify finnish speedsings from images or videos.
+wip machine vision project for detecting and classifying finnish speedsings from images or videos.
 Currently includes 5 different detection methods with varying levels of success.

 # Dependencies